 Each of our credit-oriented funds has an investment committee similar to that described under "-Private Equity Funds."
 The investment committees for the credit-oriented funds, each of which includes Bennett J. Goodman, J. Albert Smith III and Douglas I. Ostrover and senior members of the respective investment teams associated with each fund, review potential transactions, provide input regarding the scope of due diligence and approve recommended investments and dispositions.
 These investment committees have delegated certain abilities to approve investments and dispositions to credit committees within each operation which consist of the senior members of the respective investment teams associated with each fund.
-In addition, senior members of GSO, including Mr. Goodman, Mr. Smith III and Mr. Ostrover, meet weekly with Mr. Schwarzman and Mr. James to discuss investment and risk management activities and market conditions.
+In addition, senior members of GSO, including Mr. Goodman, Mr. Smith III and Mr. Ostrover, meet regularly with Mr. Schwarzman and Mr. James to discuss investment and risk management activities and market conditions.

-The investment decisions for each of our CLOs and publicly registered investment management companies, are made by a separate investment committee, which is composed of the group's senior managing directors and managing directors.
-The investment committee approves all assets prior to the initial investment by any investment vehicle in such asset.
-The investment team is staffed by 32 professionals, organized across areas of research, portfolio management, trading, and capital formation to ensure active management of the portfolios and to afford focus on all aspects of our CLOs and publicly registered investment management companies.
+The investment decisions for each of our CLOs and publicly registered investment companies are made by a separate investment committee, which is composed of the group's senior managing directors and managing directors.
+With limited exceptions where the portfolio managers are looking to capitalize on market opportunities, the investment committee approves all assets prior to the initial investment by any investment vehicle in such asset.
+The investment team is staffed by professionals within research, portfolio management, trading, and capital formation to ensure active management of the portfolios and to afford focus on all aspects of our CLOs and publicly registered investment companies.
 Investment decisions follow a consensus-based approach and require unanimous approval of the investment committee.
 Industry-focused research analysts provide the committee with a formal and comprehensive review of any new investment recommendation, while our portfolio managers and trading professionals provide opinions on other technical aspects of the recommendation.
-Once approved, investments are subject to predetermined periodic reviews to assess their continued fit within the funds.
+Investments are subject to predetermined periodic reviews to assess their continued fit within the funds.
 Our research team constantly monitors the operating performance of the underlying issuers, while portfolio managers, in concert with our traders, focus on optimizing asset composition to maximize value for our investors.